rickhenderson/The-21st-Century-Classroom/Course02-What-Is-Collaboration.md

 * A case study of 35 children in grades 2 & 3 to create a presentation and action task on the human body and present them at a learning fair.

+Here are some of the items the teachers decided should be the learning outcomes:
 * Cooperation in groups
 * Self regulation
 * Creativity